mpyw/axios-case-converter/README.md

 <script src="https://unpkg.com/axios-case-converter@latest/dist/axios-case-converter.min.js"></script>
 ```

-It is strongly recommended that you replace `latest` into a fixed version.
+It is strongly recommended that you replace `latest` with a fixed version.

 ## Usage